tastyigniter/ti-ext-api/docs/categories.md

 This endpoint allows you to `list`, `create`, `retrieve`, `update` and `delete` your categories.

-The endpoint responses are formatted according to the [JSONApi specification](https://jsonapi.org).
+The endpoint responses are formatted according to the [JSON:API specification](https://jsonapi.org).

 ### The category object